 - Select Save.

-Disabling automatic provisioning does not remove the Microsoft Monitoring Agent from Azure VMs where the agent has been provisioned.
+Disabling automatic provisioning does not remove the Log Analytics agent from Azure VMs that already have the agent.
 Disabling automatic provisioning limits security monitoring for your resources.

-In this tutorial, you learned about Security Center features to be used when responding to a security incident, such as:
+In this tutorial, you learned about Security Center features to be used when responding to a security alert.
+For related material see: